vinctustech/oql/migration.md

 - in projections, "subtracts" (`"-" attributeName`) can only be written right after a `*`, which has to be the first element of the projection if it occurs
 - keywords must be written in uppercase
 - the default for `count(*)` is now `count`

-API
----

-The query builder has some differences due to the fact that query parameters are now recognized by the parser.
-This means that query parameters appear the same way the query (e.g `:id`) but the actual parameter are supplied when the query is executed as an argument to the `get___()` methods.